See & Do

 Life-size Guardian Statue of the King

 Two life-size, dramatic guardian statues flanked the sealed entrance to Tutankhamun’s burial chamber.
 Until the discovery of his gold funerary mask, these figures represented the boy king in the popular imagination.
-For the first time, one of these gilded wooden masterpieces has left the Egyptian Museum in Cairo.
+One of these gilded wooden masterpieces has left the Egyptian Museum in Cairo for the first time.

 This ceremonial bed was probably made especially for Tutankhamun’s funeral.
 The carved lion feet represent the most powerful animal in the ancient Egyptian cosmology.
 The carvings of gods on the bed’s headboard provided protection for the king, keeping him safe from the dark forces intent on harming him.